 1 Code of Federal Regulations, Title 12, Section 34.42 (55 Federal Register 34696, Aug.
 24, 1990; as amended at 57 Federal Register 12202, Apr.
 9, 1992; 59 Federal Register 29499, June 7, 1994).
 2 The Dictionary of Real Estate Appraisal, 5th ed.
 (Chicago: Appraisal Institute, 2010), 78.

 - performed a highest and best use analysis as though vacant based on the four standard tests (legal permissibility, physical possibility, financial feasibility and maximum productivity).
 As will be shown in the Highest and Best Use Analysis section, the highest and best use of the subject property is (1) completion of construction of the partially completed homes for the near term sale to individuals and (2) near term development of the vacant single-family lots with single-family residential homes (production homes). - gathered information on comparable properties; - confirmed comparable transactions; - In the valuation of the subject lots, we utilized the sales comparison approach and extraction analysis.
 In the sales comparison approach, we adjusted the prices of comparables in the region based on differences between the subject and comparables, and reconciled the prices of the comparable data into an opinion of value.
-As support for the sales comparison approach, we utilized an extraction analysis, where home construction and remaining site development costs were deducted from an estimate of current home price to determine the underlying land value. - Our analysis excluded a typical income capitalization approach, since the subject property represents vacant land with limited extended income potential.
-As noted, however, we did utilize an extraction analysis, where home construction costs were taken into account.
+As support for the sales comparison approach, we utilized an extraction analysis, where home construction costs were deducted from an estimate of current home price to determine the underlying land value. - Our analysis excluded a typical income capitalization approach, since the subject property largely represents vacant land with limited extended income potential.
+However, the extraction technique will be utilized to support our estimate via the sales comparison approach.